 SUPERTUNIA® Vista Petunia

 The best petunia for landscapes.
 Hands down.
-Supertunia Vista varieties deliver an outstanding performance over the entire season, lasting an extra month in southern states and well into fall in moderate climates.
+Supertunia Vista varieties deliver outstanding performance over the entire growing season, lasting an extra month in southern states and well into fall in moderate climates.
 They are bred to flower earlier, grow taller and wider, and spread more vigorously than other petunias.
 No deadheading is needed for these plants to bloom from spring through fall.
 They do best in part sun to sun conditions – 4 or more hours of direct sun a day and grow up to 2 feet tall and 3 or more feet wide.

 SENORITA and PEQUENA Cleome

 Gardeners have grown to love the Proven Winners line of thornless, seedless, odorless, non-sticky cleomes.
 They exhibit excellent heat, humidity and drought tolerance, bloom spring through fall and have minimal disease issues.
 They offer all-season color on very low maintenance plants.
-Cleome grows best in sunny spots – 6 or more hours of direct sun a day and grow up to 4 feet tall and 2 feet wide.
+Cleome grows best in full sun – 6 or more hours of direct sun a day and grow up to 4 feet tall and 2 feet wide.
 If they outgrow their container or spot in the garden or are looking bedraggled after a long season, they can easily be trimmed back to stimulate new growth and branching resulting in renewed and refreshed plants and even more flowers.

 TOUCAN® Series Canna x generalis